Betty's Hope: Conservation

 A programme of restoration of the heritage status of the Betty's Hope estate, as a major West Indian heritage monument, was initially started by "The Friends of Betty's Hope", between 1987 and 1990, which eventually was institutionalised as a trust called the "Betty's Hope Trust", in 1990.
 The objective was to develop it as an open-air museum and also an interpretation center to bring out the profound influence that the estate had "in Antigua and Barbuda's history and influenced the lives of many generations of Antiguans."
 For this purpose, a committee was set up in 1987–90.
 Restoration work was started in 1990 and completed in 1995.

 The Organisation of Eastern Caribbean States (OECS) and the Environmental Sustainable Development Unit (ESDU) launched the Eco-Tourism Enhancement project with a grant support in collaboration with the Government of Antigua and Barbuda to perpetuate the principles of environmental sustainability.

 One of the two wind mills, cane crushing machinery and sails were restored.
-The visitor center cum museum is now located in an old cotton house store room where exhibits of plantation's history with estate plans, pictures and maps, artefacts and a model of the central site are displayed.
+The visitor center museum is now located in an old cotton house store room where exhibits of plantation's history with estate plans, pictures and maps, artefacts and a model of the central site are displayed.

 During May 2005, funds were raised for restoration of Betty's Hope by organising a concert called "A Penny Concert."
 The mill was refurbished and the sails of the first windmill were reinstalled in 1995.
 After recommissioning of the mill, it is run for demonstration purposes on special occasions, since the stone mill walls are old and fragile.
 However, the sails are kept mounted all through the year.
 Following the restoration, the Betty's Hope project won the "5th Ann.
 Islands Eco-Tourism Award" in 1995.
 On 28 January 2005, the Eco-Enhancement Upgrade of Betty's Hope was also launched.